Advice for caregivers

 Saluting the heroism of men and women in military service is proudly on display during some of our nation's most patriotic holidays — Memorial Day, Independence Day and Veterans Day, to name a few.

 During the week of Veterans Day, Sharp HospiceCare celebrates patients who have served in the U.S. military by holding flag ceremonies.
-In fiscal year 2018, Sharp held 21 flag ceremonies.
-Throughout the fiscal year, 97 community members were also honored with pinning ceremonies.
 The celebrations are part of the We Honor Veterans program developed by the National Hospice and Palliative Care Organization and the Department of Veterans Affairs.

 "The individuals who have selflessly dedicated their lives to protecting our country in peace and wartime deserve to be recognized," says Suzi K. Johnson, vice president of Sharp HospiceCare.
 "The celebrations we are having for our patients are a way for us to say thank you for all they have done for their country."